Analysis | The NBA’s richest owner enters the arena arms race

 Above the Intuit Dome’s court will hang a two-sided oval scoreboard with 4K LED lights, which, at 44,000 square feet, will be roughly five times bigger than the NBA’s standard.
 The arena will lead the NBA in seat width and leg room, and its distinctive roof design — meant to look like a basketball going through a rim — will be outfitted with solar panels.
 A spacious outdoor plaza with a full-sized NBA court and massive videoboard will flank the building.

-The slope of the arena’s bowl will be steeper than the Staples Center — the downtown arena which currently houses the Clippers, Lakers and the NHL’s Kings — because it doesn’t need to accommodate a hockey rink.
+The slope of the arena’s bowl will be steeper than the Staples Center — the downtown arena which currently houses the Clippers, Lakers, the WNBA’s Sparks and the NHL’s Kings — because it doesn’t need to accommodate a hockey rink.
 The bowl’s signature element will be “The Wall,” 51 consecutive rows of baseline seats complete with a standing room only section for die-hards.
-Ballmer hoped that “The Wall,” which will be uninterrupted by luxury boxes, would become “as recognizable as the Green Monster in Fenway Park” and “as rowdy” as college arenas like Duke and San Diego State.
+Ballmer hoped that “The Wall,” which will be uninterrupted by luxury boxes, would become “as recognizable as the Green Monster in Fenway Park” and “as rowdy” as college arenas like those of Duke and San Diego State.

 Generating fan interest and engagement has long been a problem for the Clippers, who are overshadowed by the more successful and more glamorous Lakers.
 Ballmer acknowledged that “it doesn’t feel like home-court in [Staples Center] today” and griped that the Clippers are often forced to sleepwalk through 12:30 p.m. weekend games because they are the building’s third tenant.